Electronics Recycling Program Shut Down

 Residents can still bring their e-scrap to the SCSWA but CRT monitors and screens will not be recycled; they will be landfilled, Peck said.

 “Other e-Scrap will be either recycled or landfilled depending on the market.
-We have to impose a $5 dollar minimum fee to dispose of the items or handle them (stack and store) depending if we can move the computers/ laptops to a market for recycling.”
+We have to impose a 5 dollar minimum fee to dispose of the items or handle them (stack and store) depending on if we can move the computers/ laptops to a market for recycling.”

 Peck said he hopes an electronics recycling solution is found.